Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Methods

 \subsection{Simulation models}

 The bicrystal GB models were constructed based on the ideal anion-ordered bulk of Li$_6$PS$_5$Cl and coincidence-site lattice theory~\cite{Cheng2018Dec} following our previous study~\cite{Ou2024Nov}.
-The rotational axis of the two grains in bicrystal models was set along [110], while the rotation angle between them was varied to generate distinct GB configurations.
+The geometry of a GB structure can be labeled by the integer index $\Sigma$, which is defined as the ratio between the coincidence unit cell volume and the rotated unit cell volume~\cite{Brandon_1966}.
+The rotation axis of the two grains in the bicrystal models was set along [110], while the rotation angle between them was varied to generate distinct GB configurations.
 Supercells were constructed to ensure that adjacent periodic GBs were separated by more than \SI{50}{\angstrom}.
 The grains were slightly shifted in the normal direction of the GB plane to ensure that atomic distances of all atom pairs are larger than \SI{1.8}{\angstrom}.

-The atomistic columnar crystal and polycrystal models consist of two grains in cubic cells and were constructed using \textsc{atomsk}~\cite{Hirel2015Dec} with periodic boundary conditions applied.
+The atomistic columnar crystal and polycrystalline models consist of two grains in cubic cells and were constructed using \textsc{atomsk}~\cite{Hirel2015Dec} with periodic boundary conditions applied.
 For the columnar crystal, the rotation axis is [110] and the misorientation angle is \SI{\sim61}{\degree}.
-The position and crystallographic orientations of the two grains in the polycrystal models were randomized, with the resulting misorientation angles \SI{\sim44}{\degree}, \SI{6}{\degree}, and \SI{8}{\degree} for the rotation axes [100], [010], and [001], respectively.
+The position and crystallographic orientations of the two grains in the polycrystalline models were randomized, with the resulting misorientation angles \SI{\sim44}{\degree}, \SI{6}{\degree}, and \SI{8}{\degree} for the rotation axes [100], [010], and [001], respectively.
 The resulting atomic models thus contain distinct, randomly oriented GBs, serving as representative surrogate GB models.
 For each grain in the columnar and polycrystalline models, the stoichiometry of elements was ensured by removing atoms at GB regions.
 To construct anion-disordered models, S atoms inside the Li cage and Cl atoms were randomly selected according to the disorder percentage and exchanged, following our previous study~\cite{Ou2024Nov}.
 All simulation cells maintain the stoichiometry of Li$_6$PS$_5X$, ensuring formal charge neutrality.
 The local entropy of atomistic models was calculated based on the two-body excess entropy~\cite{Piaggi_Parrinello_2017} implemented in \textsc{OVITO}~\cite{ovito}.
-Atomistic models were visualized with \textsc{OVITO}~\cite{ovito} and \textsc{VESTA}~\cite{Momma_Izumi_2008}.
+Atomistic models were visualized with \textsc{OVITO} and \textsc{VESTA}~\cite{Momma_Izumi_2008}.
 Pair distribution functions were calculated using \textsc{DiffPy-CMI}~\cite{Juhás_Farrow_Yang_Knox_Billinge_2015}.